 Assisting the disadvantaged and vulnerable through foundation grants

 With total assets of approximately $2 billion, The Harry and Jeanette Weinberg Foundation is one of the largest private foundations in the United States.
-Most of the Foundation’s approximately $100 million annual grantmaking funds nonprofits primarily in Maryland, Hawaii, northeastern Pennsylvania, Israel, and the Former Soviet Union.
+Most of the Foundation’s approximately $100 million annual grantmaking funds nonprofits primarily in Maryland, Hawaii, Northeastern Pennsylvania, Israel, and the Former Soviet Union.

-Foundation grants are allocated through seven program areas and are focused on meeting basic needs such as shelter, nutrition, health, and socialization and on enhancing an individual’s ability to meet those needs.
+Foundation grants are allocated through six program areas and are focused on meeting basic needs such as shelter, nutrition, health, and socialization and on enhancing an individual’s ability to meet those needs.
 Additionally, the Foundation’s grantmaking emphasizes serving older adults and the Jewish community.

 The Harry and Jeanette Weinberg Foundation is a national funder of programs serving older adults and workforce development.